Jakubach/ros-turtle-pong/README.md

 Note that each of the three commands above should be executed from another terminal so that it will run in its own process.

-You can use one launch file:
+You can use one launch file instead of running these commands separately:

 ```console
 roslaunch turtle_pong pong_single_launch.launch